-The Isle of Wight is known for many things – perhaps most notably the magnificent landscape, climate and sailing opportunities – but it is much more than a holiday destination.
-Islanders have lived, worked and worship ad here for centuries and there is a strong connection to religion.
+The Isle of Wight is known for many things – perhaps most notably the magnificent landscape, climate, and sailing opportunities – but it is much more than a holiday destination.
+Islanders have lived, worked, and worshiped here for centuries and there is a strong connection to religion.

 This has developed significantly over the centuries, and there is a clear religious identity here that is a little different from the mainland.
 While there are plenty of Christian churches – some Victorian and others Medieval – there are still Pagan influences and the change in culture can be seen across the different sites.

 Pagan Federation Druids still exist, and there is still a Sheela-a-gig at the gateway to Holy Cross Church in Binstead.
-With more than one church every square mile and so many different historical and cultural influences, it would take more than a week’s holiday to discover all of the Isle of Wights churches.
-The following six are some of the most influential and exciting sites to look for.
+With more than one church every square mile and so many different historical and cultural influences, it would take more than a week’s holiday to discover all of the Isle of Wight’s churches.
+The following six churches are some of the most influential and exciting sites to discover and visit.

 All Saints Church in the brilliantly named Godshill is a must because of the age of the building and its impact on the landscape.
 It is said to be one of the most photographed churches on the island due to its old design and prominent position overlooking the village.

 The church is home to a William Morris stained glass window and a renovated medieval Lily crucifix, which makes it a must-see church for art historians.
-This painting is one of only two left in the whole of Europe, so the effort to restore it after it Reformation white washing is to be applauded.
+This painting is one of only two left in the whole of Europe, so the effort to restore it after its Reformation whitewashing is to be applauded.

-Wall bridge is better known as the subject of the bestselling 1814 book the Dairyman’s Daughter’ and the interest generated about her true story of religious conversion, spirituality and devotion meant that tourists.
+Wallbridge is better known as the subject of the bestselling 1814 book the Dairyman’s Daughter’ and the interest generated by her true story of religious conversion, spirituality and devotion meant that tourists.

 And even prominent figures like Queen Victoria, came to the site specifically to see her resting place.
 The site is still a draw for tourists who can pay their respects and have lunch at the local Dairyman’s Daughter pub.